The self-fulfilling prophecy of the Sunni v Shia myth

 Driven by self-interest and spurred by the fear that the secular, republican contagion would spread from neighbouring Yemen, Saudi weighed in behind the Mutawakkilite Yemenis.
 Egypt, for its part, got involved out of a motivation to arrest the spread of “reactionary” forces and to champion the “progressive” pan- cause.

-In Riyadh, the demon most feared was in Cairo, whose revolutionary message worried the royal house, and fed on longstanding bitterness and animosity towards Egypt which, in the 19th-century had brutally and bloodily crushed and repulsed the dramatic advances into Hijaz and Islam's holiest sites by the ISIS of the time, the al-Saud clan.
+In Riyadh, the demon most feared was in Cairo, whose revolutionary message worried the royal house, and fed on longstanding bitterness and animosity towards Egypt which, in the 19th-century had brutally and bloodily crushed and repulsed the dramatic advances into Hijaz and Islam's holiest sites by the of the time, the al-Saud clan.
 A time-traveller from the 1960s would find the current Saudi-Egypt alliance in Yemen quite unfathomable.

 Though much is made today of the supposed Sunni-Shia cold war between Saudi Arabia and Iran, in the days of Shah Mohammad Reza Pahlavi, the two were uncomfortable allies.
 They decided to co-operate together to use religion (presumably the divine right to rule) as a foil against the appeal of secular nationalism.